gsaronni/network-automation/BIG-IP-F5_LTM_nodes.md

 **Time reduction: 50 minutes → under 60 seconds**

-## Real-World Impact

-### First Deployment Story

-The first time I used this script in production was memorable for unexpected reasons.
-I was at a bar, two cocktails deep on a date, when I got the call about the patching window starting.

-I pulled out my laptop, ran the script, and walked my date through pressing 'Y' a few times.
-She wasn't a tech person, but the automation was simple enough that she could execute it flawlessly.

-The patching preparation completed in under a minute.
-We went back to our conversation.

-*(Plot twist: She's now my wife.)*

 ### Operational Benefits

 - **Time savings**: ~20 hours annually per operations team